zhengboxuan/Distributed-buses-of-power-flow/README.md

 ## Setup
     Clone the code and put them into the folder, create a new matlab to use the function of 'distribute'

+## Package
+    Note that the all the code shown above requires installation of the Matpower package.

 ## Distribute Slack Variants of Power Flow Algorithms
     The power flow problem discussed in class uses a single slack bus with specified voltage magnitude and phase angle (Vslack = 1 and θslack = 0°) and unspecified active and reactive power injections (Pslack and Qslack).
 A more general power flow formulation called a distributed slack can better model the actual behavior of typical power systems.